spidergon/dev-config/vscode/extensions_list.md

-Here are a list of all the extensions I use:
+Here is a list of all the extensions I use:

 - [:emojisense:](https://marketplace.visualstudio.com/items?itemName=bierner.emojisense)
 - [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)